Skip to main content

 Radiation Therapy for Multiple Myeloma

-Radiation therapy uses high-energy rays or particles to kill cancer cells.
 Radiation may be used to treat areas of bone damaged by myeloma that have not responded to chemotherapy and/or other drugs and are causing pain or may be near breaking.
 It’s also the most common treatment for solitary plasmacytomas.

 The type of radiation therapy most often used to treat multiple myeloma or solitary plasmacytoma is called external beam radiation therapy.
 The radiation is aimed at the cancer from a machine outside the body.
-Having radiation therapy is much like having a diagnostic x-ray except that each treatment lasts longer, and the course of treatment can continue for several weeks.

-Side effects of radiation can include:
+Side effects of radiation depend on where the radiation is aimed.
+They can include:

 • Skin changes in the area being treated, which can range from redness to blistering and peeling

-• Fatigue (tiredness)
+• Fatigue (feeling very tired)

 • Nausea